 Next, using these predictions, IDinsight identified geographic clusters of villages with the highest density of out of school girls.
 By deploying their field coordinators to these clusters, Educate Girls would find the most out of school girls who they could reach with their programme.
 The result?
 Concentrating their resources on these clusters of villages, rather than working in all the villages in a given administrative district, has enabled Educate Girls to enrol more than two and a half times the number of out-of-school girls per village as before with similar operational costs.

 As the organisation expands to new geographies, the prediction algorithm continues to be updated and used to inform further expansions, making the target of 1.5 million enrolled girls by 2024 a reality.

 “Since the algorithms were first created in 2018, they have been refined every year to increase in precision - new data sources, and data for more villages have been added.
 We will be using the recommendations of this algorithm to reach over 200,000 out-of-school children in the coming months.
 The model is also linked to an application that allows us to interactively create geographically proximate clusters of 8-10 villages.
 This enables us to precisely identify where we need to hire our local field staff and also helps minimise travel time.
 The use of machine learning and artificial Intelligence has been a key lever for us to maximise our reach,” explains, Lisa Rodricks, Educate Girls Vice President of Operations, Educate Girls.

 Well-known for pioneering the world’s first Development Impact Bond in education, and as the first Asian non-profit to become an Audacious Project, Educate Girls has improved learning outcomes for over 1.3 million children.

-Read the other articles of the series:
+Read the other articles of the Driven by Data series: